Bluemoondragon07/obsidian-big-and-bold/README.md

 # What You See is What You Get.
 My first goal for **Big and Bold** was to make Obsidian look as not-Obsidian as possible.
 I probably could have pushed it much further, but the main way I decided to execute this was by imitating a WYSIWYG editor.

 Paragraphs in live preview and reading mode are spaced in exactly the same way.
-Whether you press `Enter` once or twice, a properly spaced paragraph, indentical to all other paragraphs, will be created (although you still need to press `Enter` twice to indent).
+Whether you press `Enter` once or twice, a properly spaced paragraph, identical to all other paragraphs, will be created (although you still need to press `Enter` twice to indent).

 No inconsistencies, no surprises with paragraphs.
 Just keep writing and focus on writing.